aramanlab/Doran_etal_2022/README.md

 # Doran_etal_2022

+*current state: prerelease, This will be curated into a more interpretable and user friendly version soon.*

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project for the paper